clay/claycli/README.md

 Verify Clay data against standardized conventions and make sure all child components exist.

 Linting a page, component, or user url will verify that the data for that url exists, and (for pages and components) will (recursively) verify that all references to child components exist.
 The url must be a raw url, an alias specified via `clay config`, or omitted in favor of `CLAYCLI_DEFAULT_URL`.
+Linting a public url (or a page/component url that has a `.html` extension) will attempt to render that url with the extension and, if that fails, try to figure out which component isn't rendering correctly.
+You may lint other renderers by providing their extensions, e.g. `.amp` or `.rss`.

 Instead of linting a url, you may pipe in a component's `schema.yml` to lint.
 It will go through the schema and verify that it conforms to [Kiln's schema rules](https://claycms.gitbooks.io/kiln/editing-components.html).